Dyalog/APLCourse/docs/Selecting-from-arrays.md

 		Setting the <dfn>Random Link</dfn> [system variable](./Quad%20names.md#system-variables) `⎕RL` lets us generate the same random numbers repeatedly.

-	1. Compute the names of the people who ate the most fruits
+	1. Compute the names of the people who ate the most fruit on Tuesday and Sunday.
 	1. Compute the name of the person who ate the most apples and oranges combined.
 	1. What is the name of the person who ate the most fruit overall?